-I. Glass Replacement
+J. Glass Replacement

-- 2. Using a screwdriver, tap the bottom of the rope retainer rod to push it up out of the hole.
+- Glass is 5mm thick high temperature heatresistant ceramic glass. - DO NOT REPLACE with any other material. - Alternate material may shatter and cause injury. - Open the face and remove door from the appliance by lifting door off of hinge pin and lay on a flat surface face down. - Using a screwdriver, tap the bottom of the rope retainer rod to push it up out of the hole.
 The top end of the rod will slide up.
 Swing the rod toward you from the bottom and remove the rod.
 Repeat for other side. - 3.
-Remove old glass and replace with new glass.

-4. Slide the retainer rod into the top hole first, and then line up the bottom crimped end with the hole in the door.
-The crimped end must be parallel with the glass in order to insert it into place.
-Figure 36.2.
+Remove old glass and replace with new glass. - 4.
+Slide the retainer rod into the top hole first, and then line up the bottom crimped end with the hole in the door.
+The crimped end must be paralle with the glass in order to insert it into place.
+Figure 39.1.

-J. Damaged/Broken Component Replacement
+K. Damaged/Broken Component Replacement

-- 1. Replacement of broken or damaged components should only be completed by a trained or qualified technician. - 2.
-In the event that you find a damaged component, please contact your local dealer, to send a service technician to complete the removal and replacement of the parts.
+- Replacement of broken or damaged components should only be completed by a trained or qualified technician. - In the event that you find a damaged component, please contact your local dealer, to send a service technician to complete the removal and replacement of the parts.